XlinCLab/multimodal-yolo/README.md

 Note that (depending on your machine) running the `build` command may take upwards of 40 minutes to complete.

-This will create a folder `labels` which will contain text files with pixel object coordinates for all objects for all frames.
-You will then need to insert the path to this folder into the `main.jl` file of the main pipeline.
+This will create a subfolder `yolo_results` within the same directory where the input data are located.
+The path to this folder is then required for [part 3 of the main `multimodal` pipeline](https://github.com/XlinCLab/multimodal?tab=readme-ov-file#part-3-object-position-detection-and-postprocessing).
+Within this folder are copies of the input video frames (`.jpg` files) with detected objects labeled and inside bounding boxes, as well as a  `labels` subfolder containing text files with pixel object coordinates for all detected objects in each video frame.

 # Video tutorial
-See this [this video walkthrough](https://youtu.be/bWNy26O7Sow) for a tutorial/demo and further details.
+See this [this video walkthrough](https://youtu.be/bWNy26O7Sow) for a tutorial/demo and further details by the original author.

+NB: Some details in the video may be outdated due to subsequent code revisions.